-The bike ride will go through farmland areas of unincorporated Miami-Dade county (the Redlands), all on paved roads of course, and will encounter very little vehicular traffic.
-The Sprint race is 13 miles and the Olympic race is 26 miles.
+The Bike Course will go through farmland areas of unincorporated Miami-Dade county (the Redlands), all on paved roads of course, and will encounter very little vehicular traffic.
+The Sprint race is 14 miles and the Olympic race is 28 miles.
 The course will be well marked with arrows at each intersection and arrows painted on the pavement.
 There will also be police controlling traffic at each intersection where riders would normally stop for a stop sign or traffic light and at each intersection where the course turns.
 All bikers will travel south on 127 avenue to 216 street.
-Continue west on 216th street until the turn around at 169 ave and travel back east on 216th street to 127th avenue and back to transition.
-NEW FOR 2019: Sprint & Finish will stay in RIGHT side into Transition.
-Olympic athletes, 2nd loop will stay to the left, make a u-turn and continue same course for loop two.
-Olympic athletes will have a water bottle exchange right after U-Turn
+Continue west on 216th street until the turn around at 169 ave and travel back east on 216th street to 127th avenue and towards the transition.
+Sprint Racers & the Bike Finish will stay in RIGHT lane and head into Transition.
+The Olympic athletes, 2nd loop will stay to the left, make a u-turn and continue same course for loop two.
+Olympic athletes will have a water bottle exchange right after U-Turn.